Tests: Objective Tests

 Most objective exams call for recognition learning.
 In other words, the right or "best" answer is given, but you must be able to recognize it.
 Try to learn if the items will be general or specific.
 General questions will require a more thorough learning than specific questions.
 Either way, you will probably need to spend much of your time on memory work.

-- Read the directions for the whole test and each subsection first.
+General Suggestions - Read the directions for the whole test and each subsection.

 - Note the number of items and figure out how much time you have to answer each one.